 However, collaborating in real-time for the creation of dashboards whilst working remotely has still not become a mainstream feature within the Data & Analytics world.
 A collective dashboard is a time-consuming affair – several bits and pieces have to come together, and often something or someone fails to perform their part.

-This is where a quick dashboard powered by analytics application can let you bypass all this clutter and create a unifying zone for better communication, smoother collaboration, and top-notch productivity.
+This is where a quick dashboard powered by an analytics application can let you bypass all this clutter and create a unifying zone for better communication, smoother collaboration, and top-notch productivity.

 The optimal solution would enable users to discuss and exchanges ideas through a chat and stay within the dashboard ecosystem to keep up the pace.

-3. Accessible anytime, anywhere, oh yeah!
+3. Dashboards Accessible anytime, anywhere, oh yeah!

 In this new, WFH world, being platform-agnostic is critical.
 Your end-user should be able to switch between devices and platforms with razor-sharp speed & accuracy.